-We won’t really be talking about what a butane lighter is, as well, everybody has seen one in their lives before even reaching the age of 10, and that is probably wrong, it happened even sooner.
-We will however explain what it consists of, how it works and what are pros and cons of it.
+We won’t be talking about what a butane lighter is, as well; everybody has seen one in their lives before even reaching the age of 10, and that is probably wrong; it happened even sooner.
+However, we will explain what it consists of, how it works, and what are pros and cons of it.

 It is a lighter that uses a clear, odourless, and extremely flammable gas.
-The butane goes through a refinement process that involves removing crude oil remnants, separating from water, and dehydration of the wet gas.
+The butane goes through a refinement process that involves removing crude oil remnants, separating from water, and dehydrating the wet gas.
 The result is the refined gas used in lighters.

 The gas is stored in a small chamber that allows a narrow gas stream to for.
 The combination of flint and steel rubbing together causes the ignition.
 The gas creates the flame we use to light joints, blunts, bongs, and so on.

 They are very accessible, widely distributed and very easy to use.
 This is why you need to keep it away from children, for obvious reasons.

 Pros & Cons of Butane Lighters